austenstrine/JAVA-PROJECTS/README.txt

 work, but the content will be 'locked' unless it is unlocked by an administrator.
 Administrators can also allow the user a certain number of unlocks to use at their discretion.
+It is a bit unrefined, but the basic functionality works great - the only thing its really lacking at this point is the ability to lock users who shouldn't have access to admin controls out of admin settings.

 Why?